JasonNero/XPertoPublic/README.md

 ### Environment Variables

 XPerto requires API keys for various services.
-To get them please register on their respective websites and follow their docs.
+To get them, please register on their respective websites and follow their docs.
 Then copy `.env.example` to `.env` and fill in your keys: